trinaisartsy/github.io/_posts/2018-04-15-Classic-Post-No.3-Seashell-Windchime.markdown

-I was fascinated by the variety of sea shells available at Folly Beach this summer.
+I was fascinated by the variety of seashells available at Folly Beach this summer.
 There were so many of them to choose from, in all sorts of different shapes and sizes.
 At the time, I wasn't quite sure what project I was going to do with them, but I was particularly attracted to the shells with holes in them.
-It was like these shells were created especially for artists- all ready for neatly stringing through wire for jewelry making.
+It was like these shells were created especially for artists- all ready to be neatly strung with wire for jewelry making.
 Or perhaps, like in my case, even making a wind chime.

 I wanted to find out how these "magical" holes turned up in those shells in the first place.
 I figured they were formed by being worn down by the ocean or as a natural process for their species. **Boy, how naive I was.**